kuokuo123/otter-launcher/README.md

 [general]
-default_module = "gg" # The module to run when no prefix is matched empty_module = "app" # run with an empty prompt exec_cmd = "sh -c" # The exec command of your shell or window manager, default to bash
+default_module = "gg" # The module to run when no prefix is matched empty_module = "app" # run with an empty prompt exec_cmd = "sh -c" # The exec command of your shell, default to sh
-# for example: "swaymsg exec" for swaywm; "hyprctl dispatch exec" for hyprland; "zsh -c" for zsh
+# for example: "bach -c" for bash; "zsh -c" for zsh.
+This can also runs wm exec commands, like hyprctl dispatch exec
 vi_mode = false # set true to use vi keybinds, false to use emacs keybinds; default to emacs esc_to_abort = true # allow to quit pressing esc; a useful option for vi users cheatsheet_entry = "?" # when entered, otter-launcher will show a list of configured modules cheatsheet_viewer = "less -R" # the program that otter-launcher will pipe cheatsheet into loop_mode = false # in loop mode, otter-launcher won't quit after running a module, and can be used with a scratchpad
-#callback = "" # if set, otter-launcher will run the command after a module is executed; for example, using swaymsg to adjust window size
+#callback = "" # if set, otter-launcher will run the command after a module is executed; for example, it can call swaymsg to adjust window size

 # ASCII color codes are allowed with these options.
 However, \x1b should be replaced with \u001B (unicode escape) because the rust toml crate cannot read \x as an escaped character...